OctaDevelop/AI/Whisper/README.md

 >
 > Fun fact: this sub-project involves the participation of ChatGPT.

 Whisper is a simple Python script to utilize Whisper API from OpenAI.
+It can help you transcribe an audio file into text, or translate it into English.

 You can use it in these steps:
 1. Install Python 3 on your device
 2. Download Whisper.py